tshepo-ncube/OpenPaymentHackathonClient/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Demo Video
-You can watch the demo of this repository here [OpenTuition DEMO](The wallet address  will  be connected to UCT account to ensure that the payments are done in real time.
+You can watch the demo of this repository here [OpenTuition DEMO](https://www.awesomescreenshot.com/video/28668313?key=b8a515739a8859cbca30c01fb90554a2)The wallet address  will  be connected to UCT account to ensure that the payments are done in real time.
 We will have a leaderboard that will show the donor that makes the most payment this will be beneficial for businesses in terms of positive brand reputation.
-The current market of crowd)
+The current market of crowd.

 ## Prerequisites